 Business Startup Requirements

-While making money online doing freelance work or online gigs require the mastery of a few skills, starting an online business (or any business) with the aim to grow and expand in general markets, will require many skills at the same time.
+While making money online doing freelance work or online gigs require the mastery of a few Freelancer Skills, starting an online business (or any business) with the aim to grow and expand in general markets, will require many Business Development Skills at the same time.
 Even the most genius and multitasking humans on earth can’t start a business alone.
 Every big company there is today, like Google, Facebook, Tesla, Apple, Microsoft, etc. were a dream individual (and sometimes more) but started by a team.

 They were not alone when started.
 No one can do all the things by his/herself especially when it comes to initiating business ideas.
 There is simply not enough space in our heads to handle all the works ourselves, provided to learned and mastered all required skills.

 There are four items every business startup require:

 The First Requirement to start a business, a team consisted of different experts is required.
 One of the most important requirements, even before the budget, is a team of at least 3 people to start and manage a business.
 Even if your team doesn’t have specific skills and expertise for certain tasks, outsourcing is a good option, but mostly in the early stages of a startup.

 However, you can’t outsource everything if you want to start and manage a business.
 As I said, you will need at least a team of three (including you).
 Every business needs someone to know what to do, someone to know how to do it, and someone to look after the business.
 They are respectively a Business Developer, a marketing expert, and a business manager.
 These three members of a team should be the most trustworthy towards each other because the business runs smoothly when they collaborate perfectly.

 The Second Requirement for a business startup is budget.
 While making money on the internet may require little to no money, business startups usually require a budget to get things going in the beginning.
 There are a lot of startup costs that differ for every type of business, its business plans & marketing strategies, and the offered product or service.